the rest of the site

 Just a reminder: this is the bridge we don't want anymore:

-Now we make the bridge that's better.
+Now we use it to make the bridge that's better.
 Ah!

 The rough end is OK since it'll be gone shortly.